Saturday, February 17

 Mt Adams families bring a dozen or so eggs to hide, and a dish (both to share!) to this laid back neighborhood gathering

-2nd Saturdays of May and June
+2nd Saturdays in May and June

 Mt.
 Adams businesses host approximately 40 up-and-coming & professional artists from all genres.
 Patrons are encouraged to stroll from venue to venue enjoying artwork, live music, drink specials & original food.
 It’s a great time strolling and socializing for those of us who love art, music and local Cincinnati hospitality.